kubernetes-sigs/kubespray/docs/nodes.md

 ### 2) Add the new node to apiserver config

-In every master node, edit `/etc/kubernetes/manifests/kube-apiserver.yaml`.
+In every control plane node, edit `/etc/kubernetes/manifests/kube-apiserver.yaml`.
 Make sure the new etcd nodes are present in the apiserver command line parameter `--etcd-servers=...`.

 ## Removing an etcd node